microsoft/devops-for-windows-apps/README.md

       - '*'
 ```

-To create a git tag, run the following commands on the branch you wish to release:
+To create a git `tag`, run the following commands on the branch you wish to release:
 ```cmd
 git tag 1.0.0.0
 git push origin --tags